Why is the Trinity So Important to Christians?

 But, Jesus can make atonement for us because He is fully God.
 Jesus can stand in the gap for us because of His deity.

-“If Jesus is not fully God, we would rightly doubt whether we can really trust Him to save us completely.”
+“If Jesus is not fully God, we would rightly doubt whether we can trust Him to save us completely.”

 (Wayne Grudem)